 Banks are required to report contributions to campaigns.
 The board has said, however, that the information isn’t detailed enough to draw conclusions about how large a role they play in determining which underwriter is later hired.

 The Alexandria, Virginia-based regulator is proposing that underwriters also disclose the date of the contributions, which bonds it underwrote following such donations, and the name of the state or local government associated with bond campaigns.

 Swap-Trading Rules Won’t Be Finished by November, O’Malia Says

-Swap-trading rules governing firms such as CME Group Inc. (CME) and ICAP Plc (IAP) won’t be completed by mid-November at the main U.S. derivatives regulator, according to Commodity Futures Trading Commissioner Scott O’Malia.
+Swap-trading rules governing firms such as CME Group Inc. (CME:US) and ICAP Plc (IAP) won’t be completed by mid-November at the main U.S. derivatives regulator, according to Commodity Futures Trading Commissioner Scott O’Malia.